wandb/docs/docs/guides/registry/intro.md

 # Link the artifact to the registry
 run.link_artifact(
     artifact=logged_artifact,
-    target_path=f"{REGISTRY_NAME}/{COLLECTION_NAME}"
+    target_path=f"wandb-registry-{REGISTRY_NAME}/{COLLECTION_NAME}"
     )
 ```

-W&B creates a collection for you if the collection you specify for `target_path` in `wandb.Run.link_artifact()` does not exist within the registry you specify.
+W&B automatically creates a collection for you if the collection you specify in the returned run object's `link_artifact(target_path = "")` method does not exist within the registry you specify.

 :::info
-The URL that your terminal prints directs you to the project where your artifact exists.
+The URL that your terminal prints directs you to the project where W&B stores your artifact.
 :::

 Navigate to the Registry App to view artifact versions that you and other members of your organization publish.
 To do so, first navigate to W&B. Select **Registry** in the left sidebar below **Applications**.
 Select the "Model" registry.
 Within the registry, you should see the "first-collection" collection with your linked artifact version.